hellokatechan/pharmacy_claims_SQL/README.md

 Once all the members is assigned to their age group category, I add the rest of the information I want in the SELECT statement:

-* total number of prescription filled
+* total number of prescriptions filled
 * total amount of copay
 * total amount of insurance paid
 * total number of unique members by age group